-The following is a complete guide to aquarium bacteria starters:
+The following is a complete guide to aquarium bacteria starters for beginners:

 1. Employing the Right Set of Beneficial Bacteria

-I’ve done a lot of research to make sure that each bacteria supplement listed above contains what it should to kick-start a nitrogen cycle in an aquarium.
+I’ve done a lot of research to make sure that each bacteria supplement listed above contains what it should to kick-start the nitrogen cycle in an aquarium.